 How to improve your pronunciation

 The best way to improve your pronunciation, I'm afraid, is to take lessons with a very good teacher who knows about phonetics.
-However, you can also work on your own.
+However, you can also work on your own.1: Learn the sounds of English and the phonetic symbols

 A very good place to start (for British English pronunciation) is the BBC pronunciation guide, which takes you through all the sounds of English.
 As for books, I recommend the English Pronunciation in Use series.
-This is also British English and, importantly, includes CDs.
+This is also British English and, importantly, includes audio.

 For American English, this site from the University of Iowa, has all the sounds of US English with videos showing how to say each one.